 Non-opioid NSAIDs, aspirin, acetaminophen

 Reduce pain chemicals at the site of pain.
 NSAIDs can reduce joint and soft tissue inflammation.

-Nausea, stomach pain, ulcers, indigestion, bleeding, kidney, or liver problems.
-Certain NSAIDs may increase cardiovascular risk in some patients.
-Talk with your health care provider.
+Nausea, stomach pain, ulcers, indigestion, bleeding, kidney, and liver problems.
+Certain NSAIDs may increase the risk for cardiovascular disease in some people.
+Talk with your healthcare provider.

 Opioids (morphine and similar medicines often called narcotics)

 Reduce feelings or perception of pain.
 Used for moderate to severe pain.